zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_chooserandomrow} choose a/the/-- random row in/from (table name)
 >
 > This phrase makes a uniformly random choice of non-blank rows in the given table.
 Note that although a table always has at least one row, it can't be guaranteed that it always has a non-blank row, so it's possible for this to fail: if it does, a real-time problem message is thrown.

+We have now seen several ways to choose rows.
+For small and medium-sized tables, good advice is to use whichever method involves least work.
+But when tables grow large, speed may be an issue here. `choose row N` is a very fast operation, which takes the same length of time however large the table or row number.
+But `choose row with a name of ...` means a lot of comparisons, checking each row.
+With big data sets, we may be better off writing our own search tactics.

+Another advantage of choosing by row number is that rows as such are not values in Inform, but numbers of course are.
+So we can remember that we are at row 362 by storing the number 362 somewhere, and return to that position later using `choose row 362 from ...`.

 ## Repeating through tables